Skip to content

 Apply thin sealer to canal walls

-Use minimal sealer to avoid extrusion.
+Minimal sealer is used to avoid extrusion.
 A lentulo spiral or paper point works well.

 3